 Andrea van Elsas: We have observed a manageable safety profile with our attenuated listeria strains to-date; it’s too early to say with the other programs.
 But of course, we will be very mindful of monitoring these as it is always an important consideration.

 John Dulos: Everyone has been very excited about the breakthroughs in immunotherapy.
 We are proud to be part of the group that opened up the field and started the buzz.

 Why did you move to the US?

-That’s not entirely correct — the B-select platform is solely driven in Oss.
-A little over a year ago, the founders and shareholders of BioNovion decided to merge with Aduro, located in Berkeley.
-The STING and LADD programs are driven there, but B-select remains in the Netherlands, where our CD27 antibody originated as well.
+Andrea van Elsas: That’s not entirely correct — the core discovery and research capabilities supporting our original platform are still driven from Oss in the Netherlands.
+In November 2015, the founders and shareholders of BioNovion decided to merge with Aduro, located in Berkeley.
+The STING and listeria-based cancer vaccine programs are driven there, and we have integrated development activities for clinical stage antibody programs across both sites.

-Moreover, we have doubled the headcount of our research team in the Netherlands, reflecting a further investment in our people, structure and antibodies, which we are pushing to IND this year.
+Hans van Eenennaam: Moreover, we have nearly doubled the headcount of our research team in the Netherlands, reflecting a further investment in our people, structure and antibody programs.
 This underscores the commitment that we have to invest in the European franchise, and our collaboration with Merck is great news for European biotech and research in immuno-oncology: it has placed its biotech squarely in the limelight.

-Images via Nagel Photography, Andrei Tudoran, Sebastian Kaulitzki / shutterstock.com ; Aduro
+Images via Nir Levy, Andrei Tudoran, Eric Valenne geostory / Shutterstock; Aduro